sashai178llll-ops/SWDTiers/README.md

-A Tierlist made my a funny person
+A Tierlist made by Sad,432Q